flhuihui1001/Big-data-Hadoop-and-spark/README.md

 Turn in `q4_mapper.py`, `q4_reducer.py`, and `q4_run.py` in addition to `q4_monthly.txt`.

-## Part 5: EXTRA CREDIT Finding the top-10 hits
-In this final exercise, you will generate a bar graph of the top-10 hits.
-To do this, you will need to  create two map-reduce jobs:

-* Job #1 will read the entire logfile and output a list of each URL and the total number of hits.

-* Job #2 will read the file that includes each URL and the top number of its, and extract the top 10.

-* Finally, you will then plot the bargraph.
-You'll want to do that with matplotlib.
-Although you might be tempted to have the plotting take place as part of the mapreduce jobs, it's better to have the mapreduce jobs store results in an intermediate file and have a separate program that does the plotting.

-You may find this easier to do with the `MRJOB` framework discussed in class L03 than with Hadoop streaming.

-* Modify the Makefile and add the files and plot results.

-* Be sure to turn in a file called q5_explaination.txt that explains how you solved this problem.

-This problem is worth another 20%.

 ## Make submit and submit!

 As before, you should submit a single ZIP file.
 Please use the `Makefile` and the `validator.py` to make the Makefile.
 Do this by typing `make submit`.
 Be sure to edit `../user.cfg` to put in your personal information.